Orckestra/orc-shared/docs/actionsreducersselectors.md

 `selectMappedCurrentModuleList`: Gets the list of tab objects for the currently selected module.

+`selectSegmentHrefMapper`: Returns a mapper function that, when given a href will return either the href the input is mapped to, or the input itself.
+This is useful for ensuring path equality, that links point to the right places, etc.

 ## Route

 `paramSelector`: Returns the matched parameters of the current route.